 Americans want to live in communities that are walkable and bikeable

-If we can look outside our front door and see sidewalks and streets with bicycling facilities, then we can choose to go places using “active” transportation.
+When we look outside our front door and see sidewalks and streets with bicycling facilities, it is easier to choose to go places using “active” transportation.

 Walking and bicycling are some of our earliest forms of transportation.
 They have important health benefits, such as reducing obesity and heart disease.
 When people are out and about, our communities feel safer.
 And active transportation reduces smog and congestion.